-If you’re like most Australian households, then you are more than likely living pay check to pay check along with that dreaded credit card debt!
-The very thought of creating a personal budget brings on a sinking feeling and a kind of guilt and shame…Yeah you not exactly what I mean!
-But don’t worry we are all the same though!
+If you’re like most Australian households, then you are more than likely living pay check to paycheque along with that dreaded credit card debt!
+The very thought of creating a personal budget brings on a sinking feeling and a kind of guilt and shame…Yeah you know exactly what I mean!
+But don’t worry we are all in the same boat!

 We all know we should have one, we all know that we need one and we all know the experts preach that we should have one!….
 Then why do we put it off?
 Is it time?
 Is it not knowing where or what to do?
 Or is it the thought of being accountable?
 Accountable to ourselves, our partner, our friends and social lives?
 Or even our present and future selves?
 All these questions and thoughts that float within our self-conscious are the stories that we all tell ourselves….